External Engine Components

 Distributor Restoration

 The TR4A uses a Lucas 25D distributor, model 40795A.
-This distributor was the correct model, very likely original, as it had a 1966 date code.
-It was OK, just very dirty, so I took it apart to clean it.
+This distributor was the correct model, original or an early replacement, as it had a 1966 date code.
+It seemed OK, just very dirty, so I took it apart to clean it.
 The two screws holding the breaker plate to the body (i.e., the screw holes visible in the second picture below) are size 4BA; it's important not to lose or damage them, as they're not easy to replace.

 Disassembling, cleaning, and reassembling the distributor is straightforward and well described in the shop manual, so there isn't much point in showing the details of its restoration.
 The disassembled distributor is shown below.
 Because the pin holding the drive dog to the main shaft was quite tight, I didn't attempt to remove it.
 It isn't necessary, anyway, as long as the shaft bearing is smooth and not loose, and the end float is not excessive.
 Lucas specifies the end float as 31 mils, maximum; I measured 21.
 I could not feel any looseness at all in the bearing.
 I lubricated the parts appropriately as I put the distributor back together.